danielabar/meblog/src/markdown/rails-kafka-consumer.md

 Applying this way of thinking to a consumer, we can say that it should only be concerned with Kafka-specific things such as communicating with the broker to consume and produce messages, and deserializing and serializing message payloads.
 Everything else should be handled by services and/or models.

-To simplify the consumer, we will apply two concepts: A model to perform all business rule validations, and a service to check if the model is valid, and only perform the business logic update if the model is valid.
+To simplify the consumer, we will apply two concepts:

+1. A model, initialized with the message payload hash, to perform all business rule validations.
+2. A service to check if the model is valid, and only perform the business logic update if the model is valid.

+The next sections will walk through the refactor.

 ## Model